Afula axe attack

 The Afula axe attack was a 1994 attack by a Palestinian member of Hamas on a 19-year-old female Israeli soldier who was on her way home from the artillery base in which she served, in the downtown area of Afula, near the town's police station.
 The attacker hit her head from behind with an axe.
 The attack, which shocked the Israeli public, was one of the more prominent axe attacks at that time, which signified to many in the Israeli public a deterioration to their personal security at the time.
 The attacker was sentenced to life imprisonment, was released in the Gilad Shalit prisoner exchange, but was returned to prison after he resumed militant activity.
 He is currently serving a life sentence.

 Preparations for the attack

-On 30 November 1994, the day of the attack, Abu Rub decided that he would attempt to attack an IDF soldier in Afula that same day.
+On 30 November 1994, the day of the attack, Wahib Ali Abu Rub decided that he would attempt to attack an IDF soldier in Afula that same day.
 As a result, he bought a pickaxe in Jenin.
 Afterwards he boarded a taxi in Jenin, which took him to Israel.
 According to the Israeli police, the taxi managed to evade the checkpoints of the IDF and Israeli police forces by driving on dirt roads in the Ta'anakh region located south of Israel's Jezreel Valley.